mrmartineau/zander.wtf-2020/content/words/uses/index.md

 ### [Code mechanical keyboard](https://codekeyboards.com/)

-This is my day-to-day workhorce.
+This is my day-to-day workhorse.
 It was my first foray into mechanical keyboards.
 It is a fairly straightforward tenkeyless keyboard and a real workhorse.
 I added the [Royal Navy keycap](http://www.ukkeycaps.co.uk/product/dsa-royal-navy-double-shot-keyset) set to personalise it a bit more.

 ### [WhiteFox mechanical keyboard](https://input.club/whitefox/)